quipucords/quipucords/README.rst

   **NOTE:** The need to use ``sudo`` for this step is dependent upon on your system configuration.

-4. There are 3 different options for running the QPC server.
+4. There are many different options for running the QPC server.
     A. Run the Docker image with Postgres container::

         docker run --name qpc-db -e POSTGRES_PASSWORD=password -d postgres:9.6.10